 Colds & Flu Cheat Sheet – Natural Remedies

-Here’s a printable quick reference sheet (“cheat sheet”) for the next time a cold or flu strikes your house!
+Today, I have a printable quick reference sheet (“cheat sheet”) for you to save for the next time a cold or flu strikes your house!

 We’re all better now, so I decided to make us up a cheat sheet, to more easily refer to my quickest and easiest-to-make remedies.
 It’s now taped inside my herbal medicine cabinet, for fast reference when needed!